 EIGRP enabled routers to establish neighbour adjacencies with other EIGRP enabled routers by exchanging EIGRP Hello packets.
 Without establishing neighbor adjacencies routers cannot send or receive any updates.
-Using the “show ip eigrp neighbors” command we can examine the neighbour table and verify EIGRP adjacencies.
+Using the “show ip eigrp neighbors” command we can examine the neighbors table and verify EIGRP adjacencies.
 Figure 1 illustrates the output of the “show ip eigrp neighbors” command.

 - Interface– This is the local interface on which this Hello packet was received.